wiktor-falek/sorting-visualizer/README.md

 ## How to add your own algorithm?

-Create file in ./algorithms for example timsort.py
+Create file in algorithms folder, for example timsort.py

 NOTE: file name cannot start with `_` an underscore